bmeurant/technical-docs/software-architecture/architectural-styles/soa.md

 ---
 # Service-Oriented Architecture (SOA)

-**Service-Oriented Architecture (SOA)** is a software architecture style where application components are structured as a set of **services**.
+**Service-Oriented Architecture (SOA)** is a software [[software-architecture/architectural-styles/|architectural style]] where application components are structured as a set of **services**.
 These services are autonomous, loosely coupled, and can be invoked by other applications or services.
 SOA is not a specific technology, but rather a design model that focuses on exposing business functionalities as reusable services.

 ---